 Any commercial production requires written approval and is subject to PAHSMA’s Filming and Photography Guidelines, which are incorporated in the application form.
 A commercial production refers to photographs or recordings undertaken professionally or for a financial consideration, either on consignment for another party, or with a view to selling or hiring the imagery obtained, or for promotion of a product or service.
 This permission must be obtained prior to any photography or filming taking place.
 For more information, please contact us.

 The use of Remotely-Piloted Aircraft (UAV or ‘drones’)

-Please note the recreational use of a RPA is NOT permitted at Port Arthur Historic Site.
+For the safety and preservation of our heritage buildings, wildlife and guests recreational use of a RPA is NOT permitted at Port Arthur Historic Site.